KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ## 📌 About & Important Info

 The **McGraw-Hill SmartBook Solver** is a lightweight browser extension that automatically goes through your **McGraw-Hill SmartBook Concept Assignments**, continuously solving questions until completion.
 It identifies and highlights correct answers, tracks your progress through **session and all-time statistics**, and drastically reduces the time needed to complete concept-based assignments.
+This SmartBook Solver is fully offline, so no AI is used.
+Although this solver might get a lot of questions wrong, after getting it wrong once, when it encounters the same question again, it'll correctly answer it.
+This is the best approach since these assignments are only graded on completion and not accuracy.

 This project was **never published publicly** because I do **not encourage academic dishonesty**.
-It exists purely as an **educational exercise in DOM automation, browser scripting, and ethical programming**.
+It exists purely for **educational purposes only while also providing practice in DOM automation, browser scripting, and ethical programming**.
+Essentially just a cool side project I thought about making since I saw a student using something similar to this once, but couldn't find it anywhere anymore.

 <details>
   <summary><strong>Important Notice & Disclaimer (Click to View)</strong></summary>